-- AR 37.
-When disclosing its policies, actions and targets, the undertaking may disclose the following related to closure of business sites: - (a) how it helps employees and non-employee workers manage the adverse impacts arising from the closure of its business site(s); - (b) the labour transition plans in place to help workers manage the transition to a post-closure phase of operations (e.g., redeployment, assistance with redeployment, resettlement, and redundancy payments, training and skills programmes); - (c) the collaborative efforts, projects and programs that are set up to manage the socioeconomic impact of closure and restoration programs and disclose these; - (d) how it engages with workers and other stakeholders in informing the closure plans, as well as notice periods regarding closure. - AR 38.
-The undertaking may disclose site-specific closure targets to track progressive closure. - AR 39.
-When disclosing material financial liabilities it expects to incur for closure and decommissioning of each site (including rehabilitation and restoration), according to paragraph 46, it can be noted that each business site can have the status of: active; idle-not rehabilitated; idle-rehabilitated; closed-not restored; closed-in process of restoration; closed-fully restored. - AR 40.
-When disclosing on the material financial liabilities according to paragraph 49, the undertaking shall also consider the costs necessary to address: - (a) adverse impacts of closure of the business site on own workers, non-employee workers and their communities (Disclosure Requirement related to ESRS 2 SBM-3); and - (b) the restoration of material impacts to biodiversity and ecosystems around the closed business site (Disclosure Requirement related to ESRS E4-2). - AR 41.
-The description of how an undertaking engages with local communities shall consider an explanation on how the land will be used after the closure of the business site. - AR 42.
+- AR 35.
+AR 36.
+For the purpose of this disclosure, the undertaking shall consider a closure plan as a plan addressing the aspects of decommissioning, rehabilitation or restoration and long-term monitoring of the site-level pollution.
+Closure plans also address aspects related to landscaping and biodiversity rehabilitation or restoration.
+This latter approach is known as integrated closure planning.
+The undertaking may additionally disclose whether and how it accounts for the integrated closure planning approach. - AR 36.
+AR 37.
+When disclosing its policies, actions and targets, the undertaking shall consider may disclose the following related to closure of business sites: - (a) how it helps employees and non-employee workers manage the adverse impacts arising from the closure of its business site(s); - (b) the labour transition plans in place to help workers manage the transition to a post-closure phase of operations (e.g., redeployment, assistance with redeployment, resettlement, and redundancy payments, training and skills programmes); - (c) the collaborative efforts, projects and programs that are set up to manage the socioeconomic impact of closure and restoration programs and disclose these; - (d) how it engages with workers and other stakeholders in informing the closure plans, as well as notice periods regarding closure. - AR 37.
+AR 38.
+The undertaking may disclose site-specific closure targets to track progressive closure. - AR 38.
+AR 39.
+When disclosing material financial liabilities it expects to incur for closure and decommissioning of each site (including rehabilitation and restoration), according to paragraph 46, it can be noted that each business site can have the status of: active; idle-not rehabilitated; idle-rehabilitated; closed-not restored; closed-in process of restoration; closed-fully restored. - AR 39.
+AR 40.
+When disclosing on the material financial liabilities according to paragraph 49, the undertaking shall also consider the costs necessary to address: - (a) adverse impacts of closure of the business site on own workers, non-employee workers and their communities (Disclosure Requirement related to ESRS 2 SBM-3); and - (b) the restoration of material impacts to biodiversity and ecosystems around the closed business site (Disclosure Requirement related to ESRS E4-2). - AR 40.AR 41.
+The description of how an undertaking engages with local communities shall consider an explanation on how the land will be used after the closure of the business site. - AR 41.AR 42.
 The operational life of business sites may last for several decades, therefore a regularly updated restoration plan is essential.
-For this reason, the undertaking may update its closure and restoration plan annually and such disclosure shall be considered by the undertaking. - AR 43.
-When disclosing its processes to remediate negative impacts following ESRS S3-3, the undertaking shall consider how it engages with local communities and other relevant stakeholders on its closure and post-closure planning and implementation, including post-mining land-use, to limit the actual and potential adverse impacts (e.g. unemployment, people moving out affecting the liveability of remaining supporting activities such as local shops, schools). - AR 44.
-The undertaking may disclose whether, in relation to closure and post-closure, it has addressed potential access-barriers faced by affected communities, particularly by vulnerable groups, to reach the channels in place (e.g., understandable language, technological resources, accessible to children). - AR 45.
-Site restoration plans should address the following objectives: - 1. the long-term stability and sustainability of the landforms, soils and hydrology of the site; - the partial or full repair of ecosystem capacity to provide habitats for biota and services for people; - 3. the prevention of pollution of the surrounding environment. - AR 46.
-The undertaking may disclose if it uses any recognised standard as a basis for site rehabilitation or restoration plans on what concerns biodiversity impacts.
+For this reason, the undertaking may update its closure and restoration plan annually and such disclosure shall be considered by the undertaking. - AR 42.AR 43.
+When disclosing its processes to remediate negative impacts following ESRS S3-3, the undertaking shall consider how it engages with local communities and other relevant stakeholders on its closure and post-closure planning and implementation, including post-mining land-use, to limit the actual and potential adverse impacts (e.g. unemployment, people moving out affecting the liveability of remaining supporting activities such as local shops, schools). - AR 43.
+AR 44.
+The undertaking may disclose whether, in relation to closure and post-closure, it has addressed potential access-barriers faced by affected communities, particularly by vulnerable groups, to reach the channels in place (e.g., understandable language, technological resources, accessible to children). - AR 44.AR 45.
+Site restoration plans should address the following objectives: - 1. the long-term stability and sustainability of the landforms, soils and hydrology of the site; - the partial or full repair of ecosystem capacity to provide habitats for biota and services for people; - 3. the prevention of pollution of the surrounding environment.